 LEDs are the most recent iteration of the incandescent replacements.
 Their development has progressed to the point of being very similar to the light color produced by incandescents and they are now dimmable.
 Not only are the efficient, but they produce less heat than CFLs and have the longest lifespan of currently available bulbs.
 LEDs also do not produce a "flicker", like CFLs, that can produce inconsistency in photography and videography.
 Here is a good article comparing CFLs and LEDs.

 Here are some LEDs at the proper color temperature that will give your home a bright, but neutral light.
 Perfect for photography and showing your home.
+Click on the photos below to purchase these light bulbs.

 In the end, lighting will only illuminate your home.
 The type of light you use to brighten your rooms won't make your beat up wood floors, stained couch or dirty windows looks better, it will actually accentuate their deficiencies.
 No matter what you choose for your lights, be consistent and try not to mix different types of lights, especially within one room.
 It is best to consult a professional REALTOR who uses the services of an experienced home stager.
 Prepping your home in the proper manner will allow the best photographs to be taken and will present your home in the best "light" getting you the most for your home!